-In addition to monetary policy, both the Hungarian Government Security Plus (MÁP+) and countercyclical fiscal policy strengthened Hungary's macroeconomic stability and reduced external vulnerability.
+In addition to monetary policy, both the Hungarian Government Security Plus (MÁP+) and counter-cyclical fiscal policy strengthened Hungary's macroeconomic stability and reduced external vulnerability.
 The MÁP+ contributed to the maintenance of high savings rate.
 Fiscal policy would make counter-cyclical reserves in the coming years as well.
 The gradual improvement in economic competitiveness contributed to the maintenance of economic growth on a sustainable path.

-World economy had grown at a more restrained pace in the third quarter of 2019, while global inflation had continued to decrease.
+The world economy had grown at a more restrained pace in the third quarter of 2019, while global inflation had continued to decrease.
 The euro-area's leading economies had avoided a recession; however, the outlook for growth had remained persistently muted.
-The deterioration in business survey indicators had stopped, which might indicate further moderation of recession risks, looking ahead.
+The deterioration in business survey indicators had stopped, which might indicate moderation of recession risks, looking ahead.
+However, the emergence of the coronavirus had increased uncertainty.
+The spread of the virus could again lead to a deterioration in global growth prospects and an increase in risk aversion in emerging markets.

 Sentiment in international financial markets had remained broadly unchanged since the Council's previous policy decision.
-Risk appetite had been influenced by developments in international trade policies, decisions of the world's leading central banks and the events related to Brexit.
-Oil prices had risen over the past month.
+Risk appetite had been influenced by developments in international trade policies and geopolitical tensions.
+Following a temporary rise in the beginning of the year, oil prices had declined recently.

 The external monetary policy environment had become looser in the last quarter.
-As a result of the three interest rate cuts in 2019, in the assessment of the Federal Reserve's decision-makers, monetary policy stance was appropriate to achieve the central bank targets.
-The European Central Bank (ECB) had left its base rate unchanged in December.
-In November, ECB had restarted asset purchases in line with its September decision.
-The communication of the world's leading central banks did not indicate further loosening measures, while loose monetary policy environment was expected to be maintained persistently.
+As a result of the three interest rate cuts in 2019, in the assessment of the Federal Reserve's decision-makers the monetary policy stance was appropriate to achieve the central bank targets.
+The European Central Bank had left its key interest rates unchanged in January.
+Looking ahead, communication of the world's leading central banks did not indicate further loosening measures, while the loose monetary policy environment was expected to be maintained persistently.